jak9527/RIT-Mock-EStore/docs/DesignDoc.md

 Within Product.java, the getter functions for this info is defined, along with functions to set the name, price and quantity of each product.

-User.java: Provides a template for the User resourse.
+User.java: Provides a template for the User resource.
 A user contains an ID and a username, and User.java defines functions to get and set both of these fields for each User.

+CurrentUser.java: Provides a template for a current user resource.
+This was necessary for database implementation due to some limitations of MongoDB.

+Bid.java: Provides a template for bid items, storing a username and a bid amount.
+This was not strictly necessary but allowed for cleaner and more readable code.
+Easily maintainable and modifiable if bids ever need to hold more information.

+AuctionItem.java: Provides a template for Auctions.
+It holds all necessary info including the end time, the product for auction, the current max bid, and the id of the auction.
+IDs were only included for potential future extensions to allow multiple auctions.
+The class also provides all necessary setters and getters.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as critical attributes and methods._